ivmai/bdwgc/docs/gcdescr.md

 The Linux and Irix implementations use only documented Pthreads calls, but rely on extensions to their semantics.
-The Linux implementation `pthread_stop_world.c` relies on only very mild extensions to the pthreads semantics, and already supports a large number of other Unix-like pthreads implementations.
-Our goal is to make this the only pthread support in the collector.
+The Linux implementation `pthread_stop_world.c` file relies on only very mild extensions to the `pthreads` semantics, and already supports a large number of other UNIX-like `pthreads` implementations.
+Our goal is to make this the only `pthreads` support in the collector.

 All implementations must intercept thread creation and a few other thread-specific calls to allow enumeration of threads and location of thread stacks.
-This is current accomplished with `#define`'s in `gc.h` (really `gc_pthread_redirects.h`), or optionally by using `ld`'s function call wrapping mechanism under Linux.
+This is current accomplished with `#define`'s in `gc.h` file (really `gc_pthread_redirects.h` file), or optionally by using `ld`'s function call wrapping mechanism under Linux.

 The collector support several facilities to enhance the processor-scalability